SPIresearch/DLforCI/README.md

 ## Prerequisites:

-We list our environment in requirements.txt
+We list our environment in requirements.txt.

+Please place the images, which can either be whole-slide images (WSI) or cropped patches depending on your available computer resources, into an "img_fold."

+Additionally, ensure that the checkpoint files are situated within the "checkpoint_fold."
+Kindly note that our checkpoints have been uploaded for your use.
+For the SAM checkpoints, you can access the following URL: https://github.com/facebookresearch/segment-anything.

 ## Segmentation
 <code data-enlighter-language="raw" class="EnlighterJSRAW">python segmentation.py --input <img_fold> --model_path <checkpoint_fold> </code>

-Our checkpoints have been uploaded.

-The checkpoints of SAM can be obtained from https://github.com/facebookresearch/segment-anything.

 ## CI Assessment
 <code data-enlighter-language="raw" class="EnlighterJSRAW">python Calculate_CI.py --input <img_fold> --model_path <checkpoint_fold> </code>

-Here the img_fold represents the folder containing input images that pertain to a single patient's dataset.
+Note that here the img_fold should be the folder containing input images that pertain to a single patient's dataset.